opendistro/for-elasticsearch-docs/docs/ism/index.md

 You might want to perform an index rollover after a certain amount of time or run a `force_merge` operation on an index during off-peak hours to improve search performance during peak hours.

+To use the ISM plugin, your user role needs to be mapped to the `all_access` role that gives you full access to the cluster.
+To learn more, see [Users and roles](../security-access-control/users-roles).
+{: .note }

 ## Get started with ISM

 To get started, choose **Index Management** in Kibana.